spencertipping/bipolar/alcohol-substitution.md

 + [Magnesium](https://en.wikipedia.org/wiki/Magnesium_in_biology) ([effects on glutamate in mice](https://pubmed.ncbi.nlm.nih.gov/18799816/))
 + [B vitamins](https://www.researchgate.net/publication/311242581_Relation_between_vitamins_of_the_b_complex_GABA_and_glutamate_and_their_role_in_neurocognitive_disorders_-Brief_review)

 When I say "much safer", I'm referring both to addictive potential and effects from typical long-term use.
-Although lithium can cause organ damage when taken in large amounts (e.g. 1000mg/day for years), nobody would do this recreationally and it isn't addictive.
-There's some evidence that suggests deficiency is a much more dangerous condition than overdose.
+Although lithium can cause organ damage when taken in large amounts (e.g. 1000mg/day for decades), nobody would do this recreationally and it isn't addictive.
+There's some evidence that deficiency is a much more dangerous condition than overdose.

 Theanine, from what I can tell, is nonaddictive, neuroprotective, and incredibly safe.
 In my opinion it should be most people's front-line recreational relaxant (certainly preferred over alcohol).
 Some pubmed articles about it: